-“We are thrilled to celebrate this homegrown sustainable biotech firm expanding and adding to its workforce in Richmond,” said Governor Northam.
-“It is remarkable to see Virginia’s innovative life sciences businesses quickly adapt and respond to critical needs as we fight this pandemic.
-Grenova is an emerging industry leader that has achieved exponential growth in a short time, and I applaud the company for leveraging its technology and expertise to address a global shortage and reduce environmental waste.”
+“We are thrilled to celebrate this homegrown sustainable biotech firm expanding and adding to its workforce,” said Governor Northam.
+“It is remarkable to see Virginia’s life sciences businesses respond to critical needs as we fight this pandemic.
+Grenova is an emerging industry leader that has achieved exponential growth in a short time.
+I applaud them for leveraging technology and expertise to address a global shortage and reduce environmental waste.”

-“This expansion project is an important win that will create 250 new, high-quality jobs and help improve Richmond’s standing as a life sciences hub,” said Secretary of Commerce and Trade Brian Ball.
-“Grenova is a great success story for the Commonwealth, and we are confident the region will continue to provide the business climate and workforce needed for years to come.”
+“This expansion project is an important win that will create 250 new, high-quality jobs,” said Secretary of Commerce and Trade Brian Ball.
+“Grenova is a great success story for the Commonwealth.
+We are confident the region will continue to provide the business climate and workforce needed for years to come.”

-“Our growth is a sign that the world is ready to rethink, reimagine, and reinvent the way plastic consumables like pipette tips are washed and reused within the life sciences industry and beyond,” said Ali Safavi, Founder and CEO of Grenova.
-“We’re proud to make our bold solution possible from our expanded headquarters in Richmond thanks to the Commonwealth’s thriving ecosystem of world-class talent, resources, and infrastructure.”
+“Our growth is a sign that the world is ready to rethink, reimagine, and reinvent plastic consumables,” said Ali Safavi, Founder and CEO of Grenova.
+“We’re proud to make our solution possible thanks to the Commonwealth’s thriving ecosystem of world-class talent, resources, and infrastructure.”

 The Virginia Economic Development Partnership worked with the City of Richmond to secure the project for the Commonwealth.
-Grenova Inc. is eligible to receive state benefits from the Virginia Enterprise Zone Program, administered by the Virginia Department of Housing and Community Development, and funding and services to support the company’s employee recruitment and training activities will be provided through the Virginia Jobs Investment Program.
+With that, Grenova is eligible to receive state benefits from the Virginia Enterprise Zone Program, administered by the Virginia Department of Housing and Community Development.
+Additionally, funding and services to support the company’s recruitment and training will be provided through the Virginia Jobs Investment Program.

 “Grenova’s sustainable solution for lab testing consumable products is a premier example of how great ideas and ingenuity flourish in the City of Richmond,” said Mayor Levar Stoney.
 “The City is thankful for the company’s capital investment and new job creation.
 Grenova’s new facility in Scott’s Addition demonstrates that entrepreneurial and life science ecosystems in Richmond are strong and continue to have a far-reaching impact.”